 Three years of Reg CF data shows that WeFunder is #1 in this category, with StartEngine ranked #2.

-It’s interesting to note that even though StartEngine has had a higher quantity of Reg CF offerings in 2019 thus far, WeFunder investors have committed nearly 2X the total capital compared to StartEngine.
+It’s interesting to note that even though StartEngine has had a higher quantity of Reg CF offerings in 2019 thus far, WeFunder investors have committed more total capital compared to StartEngine.

-It’s also no surprise that the top four (here five, as Netcapital matches the capital raised on Seedinvest) continue to dominate.
-Those five funding portals alone account for 86% of Reg CF capital raised in 2019 through the end of July.
+It’s no surprise that the top three crowdfunding sites continue to dominate.
+Those three funding portals (WeFunder, StartEngine, Republic) account for ~75% of Reg CF capital raised in 2019 through the end of October.

 The total capital raised by each platform since 2016: